 What Is Programming?
-And How to Get Started
+And How To Get Started

 At its most basic, programming tells a computer what to do.
 First, a programmer writes code—a set of letters, numbers, and other characters.
 Next, a compiler converts each line of code into a language a computer can understand.
 Then, the computer scans the code and executes it, thereby performing a task or series of tasks.
 Tasks might include displaying an image on a webpage or changing the font of a section of text.

 Different programming languages enable programmers to write code that computers understand.
-According to a survey by Statista, the top five programming languages that developers use as of 2023 are [2]:
+According to a 2023 survey by Statista, the top five programming languages that developers use worldwide are [2]:

 Explore below what you can do with these programming languages: